Advanced Command Line Parameters

 Tip

-If you can already use SGLang normally for accelerated VLM model inference but still want to further improve inference speed, you can try the following parameters:
+If you can already use vllm normally for accelerated VLM model inference but still want to further improve inference speed, you can try the following parameters:

-- If you have multiple graphics cards, you can use SGLang's multi-card parallel mode to increase throughput:
+- If you have multiple graphics cards, you can use vllm's multi-card parallel mode to increase throughput:

 Parameter Passing Instructions